pmndrs/use-cannon/readme.md

 </Physics>
 ```

-Pick a shape that suits your object best, it could be a box, plane, sphere, etc. Give it a mass, too.
+3. Pick a shape that suits your object best, it could be a box, plane, sphere, etc. Give it a mass, too.

 ```jsx
 const [ref, api] = useBox(() => ({ mass: 1 }))
 ```

-Now take your object, it could be a mesh, line, gltf, anything.
+4. Now take your object, it could be a mesh, line, gltf, anything.
 Tie it to the reference you have just received.
+The object will then be affected by gravity and other objects subscribed to the physics world.

 ```jsx
 <mesh ref={ref} geometry={...} material={...} />
 ```

-The object will now be affected by gravity and other objects subscribed to the physics world.

-You can interact with it by using the api, which lets you apply positions and rotations.
+5. You can interact with it by using the api, which lets you apply positions and rotations.

 ```jsx
 useFrame(({ clock }) => api.setPosition(Math.sin(clock.getElapsedTime()) * 5,0,0))